 The Toit console provides a publicly available gRPC API with API packages and examples for Java, Python, Dart, C# and NodeJS, allowing a client application to do all public operations on the Toit console.

 The API is guarded so all requests should be authorized with

-toit org api-keys to create a key that can be used to connect server applications to the API.
+Create an API key to be used when connecting server applications to the API.

-metrics library) and Logs (system generated set of data that describe an event generated by the
+- Logs - system generated set of data that describe an event generated by the

-Data is collected on the device by the system process from your application code and sent to the Toit cloud where it will be grouped and available for ingestion.
-On ingestion the data is still grouped into metrics and logs.
+Metrics and logs are collected on the device by the system process from your application code and sent to the Toit cloud, where it will be grouped and available for ingestion.

-Data in the Toit console is always grouped into the types Metrics, Logs and App data.
-For each data type, an organization can have multiple subscriptions.
+Data in the Toit console is grouped into the types: Metrics and Logs.
+For each type, a Toit project can have multiple subscriptions.
 A subscription is simply a cursor managed by the Toit console on which messages the subscriber has read.
 Every time a message has been read it needs to be acknowledged by the subscriber in order to move the subscription cursor forward, permanently.
 Each message must be acknowledged before the acknowledge deadline (10 minutes by default), otherwise it will be enqueued again.

 If a subscription is more than 7 days behind, messages will be pruned and missed by the subscriber.

 It is possible to do concurrent reads on one subscription.
 When doing so, the concurrent reads will receive different batches of the same data set, making it easier to make ingestion concurrent.